naga-bits-aiml/kyc-aml-automation-iac/README.md

 **High-level resources created**
 - VPC default network (uses existing default network)
-- Firewall rules for SSH and HTTP/HTTPS (configurable `source_ranges`)
+- Firewall rules for SSH and HTTP/HTTPS (configurable `source_ranges`; SSH defaults open for initial ease)
 - A single `google_compute_instance` VM with a startup script that installs developer tooling (Python, pip, venv, git, Docker, Docker Compose plugin, build tools, curl/wget; optional Tesseract)

 **Startup script**
 - `terraform/startup.sh` is executed by the instance on first boot.
 It installs packages idempotently and non‑interactively, adds common users to the `docker` group, configures UFW, and enables services.
 - To enable optional Tesseract OCR installation, pass metadata/variable `INSTALL_TESSERACT=1` (see Variables section).
-- Use a secured SSH entry point (Cloud IAP, bastion host, or a narrow IP allowlist) instead of exposing SSH to the internet.
+- Use a secured SSH entry point (Cloud IAP, bastion host, or a narrow IP allowlist) instead of exposing SSH to the internet once setup is complete.

 ---